An old code-poke dishes on wrist care

-Let’s see now, the year was 2011.
-I went from using that keyboard around 15 hours a week to upwards of 50 hours a week, not to mention strumming my guitar in the evenings.
+“You see, I’d gone from using that keyboard around 15 hours a week to upwards of 50 hours a week, not to mention strumming my guitar in the evenings.
 I know, asking for trouble.
 Within a few months I’d developed near debilitating pain in my left wrist.
-After buying a brace and wearing that to work, I looked like one of those superheros, but without the fancy gadgets and husky voice.
-Nope, I was just a sad cowboy coder in a cockeyed brace.
+After buying a brace and wearing that to work, I looked like one of them superheros, but without the fancy gadgets and husky voice.
+Nope, I was just a sad cowboy coder in a cockeyed brace.”

 The way I saw it, I had to attack the condition from six angles.
-My plan included adjustments to my posture, mouse and keyboard usage, strength and mobility, lifestyle, and diet.
+My plan included adjustments to my posture, mouse and keyboard usage, strength and mobility, lifestyle, and yup — even my dadgum diet.